There is usually confusion about what constitutes eCommerce SEO versus technical SEO for eCommerce sites.

 The easiest route for small-to-medium businesses looking to succeed in eCommerce SEO and technical eCommerce SEO is to use an eCommerce platform that provides this stuff out of the box.

 That’s what BlueCart Digital Storefront does.
 It’s an all-in-one eCommerce solution that comes jam packed with SEO-ready features to help your business show up in search results.
+It also has an easy-to-use layout that functions like a shoppable line sheet.

 We help businesses across the country grow online visibility and sales.
 Let us help you.